nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `addscore` feature allows users to add score for an assessment of a student.

-#### How the `AddScoreCommand` works
+#### How the `addscore` command works

-Step 1.
-The user specifies the assessment name, the name or ID of the student, and the score to be added.
+1. The user specifies the assessment name, the name or ID of the student, and the score to be added.

-Step 2.
-An `ScoreDescriptor` containing info of the group, the student and the score is created.
+2. An `ScoreDescriptor` containing info of the group, the student and the score is created.

-Step 3.
-The `ScoreDescriptor` is used to find the assessment and the student(s) as specified.
+3. The `ScoreDescriptor` is used to find the assessment and the student(s) as specified.
    * If there is only one matched student, the assessment of the student will be updated with the new score.
    * If there are multiple matched students, the update is not made successfully, and the student list is updated with all matched students.

-Step 4.
-The score is updated in the assessment of the student.
+4. The score is updated in the assessment of the student.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her student ID.
 </div>